 Soil investigation: what is it and why is it important?

 If the treatment then doesn’t extend far, or deep enough to reach the cause of the problem, then the surrounding clay will still have the potential to continue shrinking, making it highly likely that the subsidence will, eventually, reoccur.
-For the best possible results and a permanent solution to your subsidence issue, it’s imperative that a soil investigation be conducted prior to work being carried out.
+This means is very important that a soil investigation be conducted prior to work being carried out.

 What does a soil investigation consist of?

-- A trial pit will be used to help determine a number of important factors, including depth, thickness and foundation type
+- A trial pit will be used to help determine the number of important factors, including depth, thickness and foundation type

 - A borehole will be constructed either 3 or 5 metres below ground level.
 This will help to establish how strong the clay is, its moisture content and its likelihood of shrinking.
 It will also help to identify the depths of the deepest roots that now sit below the foundations, making it a fundamental part of the overall process as it will establish where the unstable ground ends and the competent soil starts